KristianTan/listMaker/README.md

 ##### Accounts
 Logged in users can save lists to access in the future.
 If they save the list, they can view it from the `Saved lists` page, and access and edit it without needing to enter the passphrase.

-##### Test data
+## Test data
-For demonstration purposes a user account and a list have been created, the user account details and list code are:
+For demonstration purposes a user account and a list have been created, the details are:

 Username:  user

 Password:  password

 List code: 4468

+List passphrase: passphrase

 ## API End points
 This project contains API end points for the 4 CRUD operations as listed below.